Your sitting next to your toilet after a night of excessive drinking—shivering and heaving the little food you could manage to swallow.

 In such a case, you’re soaked in enough alcohol to affect critical body functions such as temperature regulation, heart rate, and breathing.
 Unlike a hangover, alcohol poisoning can be fatal.
-According to the Center for Disease Control and Prevention (CDC), 6 Americans (76% being men) die every day due to alcohol poisoning.
+Info from the Center for Disease Control and Prevention (CDC) states that 6 Americans (76% being men) die every day due to alcohol poisoning.

 Read for an in-depth explanation of the signs of alcohol poisoning and what to do in the case of an event.

 What does a hangover feel like—and how is it different from alcohol poisoning?

 If you’ve been drinking too much but the unpleasant feelings only appear at a later time, then you’re likely suffering from a hangover.

 The body’s process of metabolizing and expelling ethanol-related toxins is accompanied by unwanted psychological and physical effects – including decreased blood sugar, irritation of the stomach lining, dehydration, dilation of blood vessels, and inflammation.
 Collectively, these responses manifest as the physical symptoms that make every drinker regret the night before.